njtietz/fizz-buzz-test/README.md

 Which design patterns could be considered for implementation to solve this problem and meet these goals?
 Of those suggested, which would be your preference, and why?

-I would consider factory, builder and decorator.
+I would consider factory, builder, strategy and decorator.

 I would prefer the decorator design pattern because the code could look clean like this: